dannyklaris/cloud-group-cw/frontend/README.md

 - login and register button functionality on `landing.ejs`
 - hint button functionality on `question.ejs`
 - medium and difficult functionality on `difficult.ejs`
+- add a next question button functionality on `question.ejs` or after they selected their answer, user will be redirect to the next question

 ## Bugs
 ## Completed